How to go incognito in different browsers?

 A slower way or shortcut to get there is to click on the menu at the upper right.
 It is three dots arranged horizontally, and choose the New InPrivate window from the menu.

-Microsoft Edge does a more thorough job explaining what its private/incognito mode does and does not do than any of its rivals.
+Microsoft Edge does a more thorough job explaining its private/incognito mode and does not do than any of its rivals.
 On-screen paragraphs dedicated it to describing what data the browser collects in Incognito and how the strictest extra anti-tracking setting can call it from inside the mode.

 Microsoft’s browser also well marks incognito when the mode is operating: a blue-colored oval marked “In Private” to the right side of the address bar cartels with a full-black screen to make sure users know where they’re at.